bitionaire/changeloggen/README.md

   </p>
 </div>

-_Currently under construction_

-Changelog generator for Git projects.
+Changelog generator for Git projects. **The development is in alpha state and it is not yet clear if further features will be added**.

-This generator will analyze all releases based on the repository tags and associate Markdown `.md` files with each release.
-Based on some meta information specified in the change files, a changelog will be generated.
+This generator will find all releases based on [semantic version](https://semver.org/) repository tags.
+It will then start to associate Markdown `.md` files with each release.
+Based on some additional meta information specified in the change files, a complete changelog will be generated.

+### Is this the right thing for me?

+If you don't want manually write all changes in a single file and mess around with annoying merge conflicts or you also don't like to put your changes in commit messages, then this might be the tool for you.

 ## Change descriptions